 “Mandalorian” slid to No. 4 on the digital originals chart with a 7.9% drop in demand expressions to give it 37.9 times the demand of an average series.

 Netflix’s perennially popular “Stranger Things” inched back up to No. 5 with a 1.9% rise in demand expressions to take 34.6 times average demand.

 Amazon Prime Video’s “The Expanse” had a 7.2% increase in demand expressions during the week with its series finale arriving Jan.
 14. The sci-fi series had 30.6 times the average series demand to push it up four spots to re-enter the top 10 at No. 8.

 A “digital original” is Parrot’s term for a multi-episode series in which the most recent season was first made available on a streaming platform such as Netflix, Amazon Prime Video, Hulu or Disney+.

-The No. 1 overall TV series was “SpongeBob SquarePants,” with 100.2 times average demand.
-“Cobra Kai” was No. 3 on the overall TV list.
+The No. 2 overall TV series in terms of online demand was “SpongeBob SquarePants,” with 64.5 times average demand.
+It had been No. 1 the previous week.